-A number of different types of forms are typically included as part of the consultation effort associated with S. 106 and S. 110 compliance.
-Cultural resources consultants are encouraged to inquire of their clients which forms are used by that land management agency or authority.
+A variety of forms are typically included as part of the consultation effort associated with federal and state cultural resource compliance, including Section 106 and Section 110 of the National Historic Preservation Act (NHPA).
+These forms are used by agencies and consultants to document and evaluate cultural resources.
+Different forms are used for architectural and engineered features as opposed to archaeological resources.
+Cultural resource consultants are encouraged to inquire of their clients which forms are used by that land management agency or authority.

 With very few exceptions, most agencies in Nevada record architectural resources on two forms provided by Nevada State Historic Preservation Office (NVSHPO).
 For individual architectural/engineered resources, professionals or members of the public can use the Architectural Resource Assessment (or ARA) Form.
 Historic districts (architectural, archaeological, or both) can be recorded on the District Resource Assessment Form.
 Archaeological resources are recorded on IMACS forms, a version of which can be found online within the BLM Guidelines.
 Smithsonian trinomials (for archaeological resources) and SHPO Resource Numbers (for architectural and engineered features) are assigned by Nevada Cultural Resource Information System (NVCRIS) Coordinator, Annie Hershey, at ahershey [at] shpo.nv.gov.
 Before completing and submitting IMACS, ARA, or other resource documentation, applicants and their consultants should secure resource numbers from the NVCRIS Coordinator.

 The ARA Form, District RA, and instructions for their use are available for download below.
 The forms are available in both Microsoft Word and Fillable PDF Format, depending on preference.